-There is no single correct method to classify or categorise the different skin types and even practitioners differ in the way they describe the skin types.
+There is no single correct method to classify or categorize the different skin types and even practitioners differ in the way they describe the skin types.
 However, most practitioners agree that skin types can be divided into 4 or 5 categories.

 Category 1: Normal

-This skin type has medium pores, a smooth and even texture, good circulation and healthy color.
+This skin type has medium pores, a smooth and even texture, good circulation, and healthy color.